iterative/dvc.org/static/docs/commands-reference/repro.md

 - `--downstream` - rerun the commands down the pipeline of the target file including the one in it.

-- `R`, `--recursive` - the `targets` value is expected to be a directory path and also files as well.
-With this option, you can reproduce all stages in a specified directory.
-It determines the files to download by searching the named directory and its subdirectories for DVC-files to download data for.
+- `R`, `--recursive` -  you can reproduce all stages in a specified target.
+It determines the files to download by searching the named directory and its subdirectories for DVC-files to download data for. the `targets` value is expected to be a directory path and also files as well.
-  Along with providing a  `target`, or `target` along with `--with-deps`, it is yet another way to limit the scope of DVC-files toreproduce.

 ## Examples